 Dental emergencies and injuries are common problems that both children and adults experience.
 An estimated 48% of children experience dental trauma or emergency at some point in their life.
 Children experience different types of dental emergencies ranging from mild to severe.
 The most common are discussed below.

-A toothache is the most common dental problem that occurs in children of different ages, signifying an underlying cause.
+A toothache is the most common dental problem in children of different ages, signifying an underlying cause.
 Some of its leading origins include tooth fractures, an eruption of wisdom teeth, decay, and tooth trauma.

 You can also help to recover the tooth by correctly handling the crown and not touching the root.
 Also, rinse the remains of dirt using water, but don’t scrub.